forxenn/KCCA/readme.md

 For best performance, simply set this as 1.
 Note that this option does not work for the KCCA-basic algorithm

 `approximation rate` is the threshold for approximation rate.
-The program will terminate itself one it reaches the given approximation rate.
+The program will terminate itself once it reaches the given approximation rate.
 This should be set as a float number greater than 1.
 To use this argument, please set `max iter` as zero.

 For example, if we want to run the KCCA-basic algorithm to approximate 5-cliques densest subgraph from the graph in `test.txt` taking 10 iterations and output the result to `result.txt`.
 The command should be: